sikuli/sikuli/docs/source/region.rst

 Observing Visual Events in a Region
 -----------------------------------

-This feature allows to some extent the implementation of visual event driven programming.

-You can tell a region to observe that something appears or vanishes or the content changes at all.
+You can tell a region to observe that something appears or vanishes, or something changes in that region.
 Using the methods :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange`, you register an event observer that starts its observation when you call :py:meth:`Region.observe`.
 Each region object can have exactly one observation active and